GenLuiz/new-app-angular/README.md

 ## Additional info
-This is just an example of some functions in angular, like directives, databind, string interpolation, property bind, components, component-selectors and two-way databind. there are further information on app-warning-alert how basically things works
+This is just an example of some functions in angular, like directives, databind, string interpolation, property bind, components, component-selectors and two-way databind.
+There are further information on app-warning-alert how basically things works.

 ## Development server